gabldotink/subtrees/README.md

      ```
     Fetches the latest MediaWiki (into `~/mediawiki-docker-make/mediawiki/`) and spins up a Docker container using it

-You stop, start, restart etc the containers with these commands:
+You can stop, start, restart or remove the containers with these commands:
--   ```
-    make remove
-     ```
-    Stops and removes mediawiki containers and files
 -   ```
     make stop
      ```